1996 Ukrainian and Russian miner strikes

 in 1996, coal miners across Ukraine and Russia went on strike in protest of wage theft and government neglect of national mines.
-About 1.5 million miners across the two countries participated in the strikes, demanding cumulatively $567 million dollars in back pay.
+About 1.5 million miners across the two countries participated in the strikes, demanding cumulatively $567 million in back pay.
 An additional 250,000 teachers walked out in solidarity with the striking miners.

 The strike occurred during a push from the Ukrainian government to make liberal economic reforms and an ongoing presidential election in Russia, where a president who was once popular among miners was seeking re-election.
 The strike was expected to quickly exhaust reserve coal supplies in two nations that depended heavily, and in some cases primarily on coal extraction as source of energy in the winter.

 Background

 The mining industry of Ukraine employed about 1.2 million workers at the time, including in the coal-rich Donbas region.
 Both Ukraine and Russia were heavily dependent on coal extraction during the winter season.
 In some regions, such as eastern Siberia, coal was the only available energy source for residents.
 While limited reserves of coal existed, they were only expected to last for about a week before being depleted without continued mining.

 In February, there was an ongoing presidential campaign in Russia where president Boris Yeltsin was running for re-election.
 Yeltsin was previously popular among the miners who had helped bring him to power initially.
 Meanwhile, Ukrainian president Leonid Kuchma was working to implement liberal reforms in the country which were opposed by the Ukrainian parliament.
 In Ukraine, miners opposed cuts to government subsidies, and miners from both Ukraine and Russia were concerned about their governments' neglect of state-owned mines.